 - Growth on the side of your nails

-Nail changes vary from person to person.
-Some people do not experience any nail changes, while others experience a wide range of symptoms.
-You may find that nail changes makes some of your everyday activities more difficult.
+Nail changes can be different for everyone.
+Some people don’t experience any nail changes, while others experience a wide range of symptoms.

 Once the taxane chemotherapy is stopped, your nails should begin to improve and eventually return to normal.
 This healing may take time because nail growth is a slow process.
-For more information about how to care for your nails while on taxanes, ask your nurse for the resource, Nail Changes During Treatment with Taxanes.Back to top
+For more information about how to care for your nails while on taxanes, read our resource Nail Changes During Treatment With Taxane-based Chemotherapy.Back to top

-Cooling of the nails on your hands and feet during taxane chemotherapy may help to minimize nail changes.
-It is most effective for reducing the symptoms of nail separation from your skin.
+Cooling the nails on your hands and feet during taxane chemotherapy may help to minimize nail changes.
+Nail cooling is most effective in helping to keep your nail from separating from your skin.

-Your nurse and other members of your healthcare team will wrap your hands, feet, or both in ice packs or ice bags, at least 15 minutes before you start chemotherapy (see Figure 1).
-The ice will stay on throughout your treatment, and will be removed 15 minutes after your chemotherapy ends.
+Your nurse and other members of your healthcare team will wrap your hands, feet, or both in ice packs or ice bags, at least 15 minutes before you start chemotherapy (see Figure 2).
+The ice will stay on throughout your treatment and will be removed 15 minutes after your chemotherapy ends.
 The ice may need to be changed during your treatment if it starts to melt.
-It is important to keep the ice on during the recommended time so that you can fully benefit from the cooling.
+It’s important to keep the ice on during the recommended time so that you can fully benefit from the cooling.

 Studies have found that people who use nail cooling have fewer changes in their nails than people who don’t.
-The effects vary from person to person, so it is hard to predict how this will affect you.
+The effects are different for everyone, so it’s hard to predict how this will affect you.
 However, nail cooling is safe and has few risks.
-Talk with your healthcare provider if you have any questions or concerns.

 Most people are able to use nail cooling without any problems.
 Some people find the ice to be uncomfortable and too cold.
 It may also prevent you from using your hands and moving around during treatment.
 Some people stop the cooling because of these side effects.Back to top